Board Profiles

 Jenny currently serves on a committee to create and publish a national newsletter for National Guard Volunteers and is a member of the East TN committee of Employer Support of the Guard and Reserve (ESGR).
 She is a member of the Ladies Auxiliary of the Veterans of Foreign Wars and Military Order of the Purple Heart.
 In 2009, Jenny was awarded the Seven Seals Award by ESGR and was selected as the 2009 Army National Guard Family Member of the Year.

 Jenny has a full-time administrative career.
 In her spare time.
-She is the wife of SFC Michael E. Testerman.
-Mike has 29 years of service with the TN Army National Guard and has deployed twice to Iraq in support of Operation Iraqi Freedom.
-She is mother to John and Katie; stepmother to Jason and Becky and grandmother to Will and Olivia.
+She is the wife of SFC Michael E. Testerman Mike has 29 years of service with the TN Army National Guard and deployed twice to Iraq in support of Operation Iraqi Freedom.

 NEAL C. WHETSEL JR. graduated from Morristown High School and received a Bachelor of Science Degree in 1966 from East Tennessee State University.
 Joined the United States Army to attend Officer Candidate School at Fort Lee, Virginia, Commissioned on May 4, 1967.